Frequently asked questions:

 A neuropsychologist is a licensed psychologist with expertise in understanding the relationship between cognitive, behavior, and personality functioning in relation to the brain.
 A neuropsychologist conducts formal assessments and evaluates abilities such as memory, language, and attention.
 They then interpret the test results, provide a diagnosis, and discuss recommendations with the patients and their family members.

-~ Why may an adult be referred to a neuropsychologist?
+~ Why may an adult or child be referred to a neuropsychologist?

-If you are wondering if Alzheimer’s, dementia, past strokes, brain injury, or other medical/neurological conditions are a cause of your memory problems, then a neuropsychological evaluation might be right for you.
+If you are wondering if ADHD, Autism, a specific learning disability, Alzheimer’s, dementia, past strokes, brain injury, or other medical/neurological conditions are a cause of your cognitive problems, then a neuropsychological evaluation might be right for you.
+This may be signaled by a change or problems in memory, concentration, organization, reasoning, memory, language, communication, perception, coordination, behavior, or personality.
 Neuropsychological evaluations are requested specifically to help you, your family, and your doctors understand how the different areas of the brain are functioning.
-Testing is usually recommended when there are symptoms or complaints involving memory or other aspects of thinking.
-This may be signaled by a change in concentration, organization, reasoning, memory, language, perception, coordination, behavior, or personality.
-The change may be due to any number of medical, neurological, psychological, or genetic causes.
+Testing is usually recommended when these symptoms or complaints, involving aspects of thinking, are present.
+The cause may be due to any number of medical, neurological, psychological, or genetic causes.
 Cognitive testing will be helpful in understanding your specific situation and providing appropriate treatment recommendations to maximize cognitive and behavioral functioning.
+Treatment or accommodation recommendations can be utilized with your provider, employer, or school.
 On the other hand, neuropsychological testing can also be conducted to help determine your baseline functioning (i.e., a person’s skills before there was any problem).
-This way, any later changes can be measured objectively.
+This way, any later changes can be measured

 ~ How should I prepare for my neuropsychological evaluation?

 It is important that the patient gets adequate sleep the night before and eats breakfast before the evaluation as it can take most of the day.
 Patients should take all medications as scheduled on the testing day.
-Please provide us with a copy of relevant medical records (MRI, CT, EEG or recent medical/psychiatric hospitalizations).
-Please bring a copy of any previous neuropsychological evaluations or academic testing, if available.
+Please provide us with a copy of relevant medical records (MRI, CT, EEG or recent medical/psychiatric hospitalizations), any previous neuropsychological evaluations or academic testing, IEPs or 504s from school districts, mental health assessments, previous accommodations, or documented notes (from a therapist, physician, parent, teacher, etc.).
+These can be emailed or faxed ahead of time, or brought in physically at your first appointment.
+If you do not have any supplemental records, do not worry; they are supplemental and beneficial, but they will not hinder your appointment if they are unavailable.
 If you wear glasses or hearing aids please bring them as they are important for optimal test performance.
 If the patient has special needs, please let us know so that we can accommodate them as best we can.
-Please bring your insurance card and driver’s license.
-Since the evaluation can last multiple hours feel free to bring a snack and/or lunch if you do not plan to go to a local restaurant during the break.
+Please bring a form of identification such as a driver’s license, passport, or green card.
+Since the testing portion of an evaluation can last multiple hours feel free to bring a snack and/or lunch if you do not plan to go to a local restaurant during the break.